Donald Dewar: Legacy

 Dewar's commitment to re-establishing the Scottish Parliament and his tireless work on the Scotland Act 1998 has led to his epithet the "Father of the Nation" and the "Father of Devolution".
 His advocacy for Scottish devolution began in the 1960s, at a time when devolution was fairly unpopular among Labour politicians.
 However, he persevered to gain support from all parties.

 Although Dewar did not associate with Scottish nationalism or support attempts for independence, he was a "great unionist" and saw the new Parliament as a "journey not a destination", which left many Labour supporters questioning devolution.
 His leadership prioritised semi-proportional representation for Scottish parliamentary elections.
 At the time, many thought this, and devolution, would "end the Scottish National Party's success".
 However, in the late-2000s Labour's popularity plummeted in Scotland while the SNP's popularity grew rapidly.

 In 2002, a 9 ft bronze statue of Dewar was erected outside Glasgow's Royal Concert Hall in a ceremony attended by then-Prime Minister Tony Blair, and other Scottish politicians.

 Dewar received nicknames such as "Donald Dour" for his stiff, matter-of-fact tone and "The Gannet" due to his large appetite.

 In May 2002, then Prime Minister Tony Blair unveiled a statue of Dewar at the top of Glasgow's Buchanan Street.
 In keeping with his famously unkempt appearance, it showed Dewar wearing a slightly crumpled jacket.

 The statue was taken down in October 2005 to be cleaned, and was re-erected on a 6 ft high plinth in December to protect it from vandalism.
 On the base of the statue was inscribed the opening words of the Scotland Act: "There Shall Be A Scottish Parliament", a phrase to which Dewar himself famously said, "I like that!"

 Dewar called the Old Royal High School on Calton Hill in Edinburgh a "nationalist shibboleth", mainly because it had been the proposed site of the Scottish Assembly in the 1979 referendum.
 Dewar's opposition to the Calton Hill site partly contributed to the selection of the Holyrood site, which proved expensive.

 The First ScotRail Class 334 train 334001 was named Donald Dewar in his memory.
 The "Dewar Arts Award" was created by the Scottish Executive in 2002 dedicated to his memory.
 This award supports talented young Scottish artists.

+After Dewar's death, Glasgow University established a scholarship scheme for students with poorer financial circumstances.